safiyenarman/suboxd-cs310app/README.md

 •⁠  ⁠Course difficulty and workload level
 •⁠  ⁠Ratings and reviews from students

-This offers a *realistic perspective beyond the syllabus*.
+This offers a realistic perspective beyond the syllabus.

 ---

 ## Description
-The platform reimagines academic feedback as a *social experience* inspired by Letterboxd.
+The platform reimagines academic feedback as a social experience inspired by Letterboxd.

 Students can: